 She taught vocal music at Mounds Park Academy in St. Paul for 15 years and then started the middle school and high school choral program at St. Croix Preparatory Academy in Stillwater where she taught for four years.
 She also taught elementary music in the Wayzata School District for seven years.
 She co-directed and co-founded the Wayzata Elementary All-District Choir of 80 auditioned singers.
 This choir was invited to perform at the Minnesota Music Educators Association (MMEA) convention in 2018.

 Michelle’s talents and passion for playing piano, organ, and directing have allowed her to serve many churches in the Twin Cities including the Cathedral of St. Paul, Mount Calvary Lutheran in Excelsior, Gethsemane Lutheran in Hopkins, Lake of the Isles in Minneapolis, Minnetonka UMC, Hennepin Avenue UMC, Good Samaritan UMC in Edina, and St. Anthony Park UCC.
 Michelle is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and is accompanist for many ACDA events/honor choirs as well as for Minnesota Music Educators Association (MMEA) All-State Choirs.
-Michelle will be the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in May 2023 and is currently serving as ACDA-MN Repertoire and Resource Chair for Children and Community Youth Choirs.
+Michelle will be the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in April 2023 and has just completed serving as ACDA-MN Repertoire and Resource Chair for Children and Community Youth Choirs for two terms.

 Michelle believes that everyone CAN sing and SHOULD sing!
 One of her favorite quotes about making music is “Music can change the world because it can change people.”- BONO

 Jeffrey A. Patry is currently the Director of Music Ministry and Organist at First Lutheran Church in Columbia Heights, MN.
-In addition, he is on the music staff of Normandale Community College as the staff accompanist; is the accompanist of the Con Brio, Con Spirito, Vivace and Concert Choirs of Angelica Cantanti Youth Choirs of Bloomington, MN; accompanist for The Edina Chorale of Edina, MN, and Bella Lumina Choir, based in St. Louis Park, MN.
+In addition, he is on the music staff of Normandale Community College as the staff accompanist and is also the collaborate pianist for the Cantabile and Concert Choirs of Angelica Cantanti Youth Choirs of Bloomington, MN, The Edina Chorale of Edina, MN, and Bella Lumina Choir of Hopkins, MN.

 A native of Hutchinson, KS, Jeffrey’s early organ study was with Mrs. Shirley Brandyberry.
 Jeffrey graduated from St. Olaf College with a B.M. in Organ Performance studying under Dr. John Ferguson and Mr. Douglas Cleveland.
 In 1998, he won second prize in the American Guild of Organists Regional Competition held in Wichita, KS.

 Jeffrey is frequently an organist/pianist for events in the Twin Cities and has recorded with MorningStar Music Publishers.
 He is a member of the Twin Cities Chapter of the American Guild of Organists where he serves as Registrar and Placement Coordinator.
-He also serves as the secretary for the Association of Liturgical Ministers and is the treasurer for the Twin Cities Chapter of Chorister’s Guild.
+He also serves as the secretary for the Association of Liturgical Ministers, treasurer for the Twin Cities Chapter of Chorister’s Guild, and is a board member for Caritas Vocal Ensemble.